abwerby/Model-Predictive-Control-Carla/README.md

 ## Getting Started

 Python implementation of Model Predictive Controller (MPC) based on scipy optimization library.
+This is the final project in introduction to self driving cars specialization on coursera.

 ### Prerequisites
 python=3.6